 To help make YOLOv3 even faster, Redmon et al. (the creators of YOLO), defined a variation of the YOLO architecture called YOLOv3-Tiny.

-The small model size and fast inference speed make the YOLOv3-Tiny object detector naturally suited for embedded computer vision/deep learning devices such as the Raspberry Pi, Google Coral, NVIDIA Jetson Nano, or desktop CPU computer where your task requires higher FPS rate than you can get with YOLOv3 model.
+The small model size and fast inference speed make the YOLOv3-Tiny object detector naturally suited for embedded computer vision/deep learning devices such as the Raspberry Pi, Google Coral, NVIDIA Jetson Nano, or desktop CPU computer where your task requires a higher FPS rate than you can get with original YOLOv3 model.

 The downside, of course, is that YOLOv3-Tiny tends to be less accurate because it is a smaller version of its big brother.